A dataset and model for auditory scene recognition for hearing devices: AHEAD-DS and OpenYAMNet: Discussion

 \subsection{Summary of Findings}

+The experiments demonstrate that OpenYAMNet achieves promising performance, with a test mAP of 0.86 and an accuracy of 0.93.
+The workflow and toolchain created for training and deploying OpenYAMNet to edge devices is useful for future research in this area.

+There were a few classes which were misidentified a notable number of times during testing.
+The class \emph{speech in music} and \emph{music} were often misidentified during pauses in speech and only music could be heard.
+The same issue occurs for \emph{speech in traffic} and \emph{in traffic}.
+The class \emph{speech in vehicle} was sometimes misidentified as \emph{speech in wind turbulence} because the sound of rushing air entering the vehicle can often be heard.

-The experiments demonstrate that YAMNet+ achieves promising performance, with a mAP of 0.83 and an accuracy of 0.93.
-The study highlights two critical findings that are essential for YAMNet+ to perform well.
-One is the necessity of transfer learning from the pre-trained YAMNet model on AudioSet to achieve satisfactory performance.
+The study highlights two critical findings that are essential for OpenYAMNet to perform well.
+One is the necessity of transfer learning from the pre-trained YAMNet model on AudioSet to achieve good performance.
 The other is the necessity of proper adjustment of sound levels to ensure optimal performance.

-The real-time sound-based scene recognition capabilities of YAMNet+ on edge devices were successfully demonstrated.
-On a Google Pixel 3 smartphone (a phone with modest specifications, released in 2018), the model processes audio with approximately 50ms of latency to load the model, and an approximate linear increase of 30ms per 1 second of audio.
-This indicates the feasibility of deploying such models for real-time applications on resource constrained devices.

-The workflow and toolchain created for training and deploying a scene recognition model to edge devices is useful for future research in this area.
+Two ways of applying transfer learning were tested with OpenYAMNet.
+One method is to freeze all except the last layer, alternatively parameters in all layers are trainable.
+The \emph{Ablation Study} showed that training all layers yielded better results than training only the last layer, which significantly impaired model performance.
+Another finding is that the TAU dataset is not a sufficient pre-training substitute for AudioSet.
+At approximately twelve thousand audio clips compared to the approximately two million in AudioSet, the TAU dataset is substantially smaller.
+The tradeoff of using transfer learning is that several hyperparameters become fixed.
+Changing a hyperparameter impacts all parameters dependent on the said hyperparameter.
+A new model will need to be initialised and re-trained from scratch using AudioSet, before transfer learning can be applied.

+A learning rate of 0.001 was found to perform very poorly.
+The resulting ML model was likely not practically useful.
+This was likely because its large value caused the model parameters to overshoot optimal values.